Monoamine oxidase inhibitors

 What are the side effects of Monoamine Oxidase Inhibitors?

-One of the more common side effects associated with MAOIs on drug initiation is low blood pressure when going from a standing to a sitting position (called orthostatic hypotension).
+One of the more common side effects experienced when initiating treatment with MAOIs is low blood pressure when moving from a sitting to a standing position (called orthostatic hypotension).
 In most people this can be managed by slowly increasing the dosage of the medication, giving split doses, and increasing fluid intake.

 Other common side effects when starting therapy include: